 That’s OK – we’ll look after your loved one’s ashes for you, in a dignified manner.
 We will scatter them lovingly around our property/gardens, on your behalf.

-No, your vet will organise the euthanasia.
+No, a vet will need to perform the euthanasia.
 Once you have made a booking with your vet, you can book Paws to Heaven, Water Pet Cremation Brisbane, to collect your pet from either your home or the vet clinic.
+Please let the vet know that Paws to Heaven will collect your pet.

 Always – the aftercare of your pet is totally your and your family’s decision.
 Let your vet know who’ll be caring for your pet and we will be happy to collect your pet from your veterinary practice.